CPShub/LecturePhysicsAwareML/README.md

 ### Chapter 02: Physics-based modeling & simulation
 * 'ode_examples': Numerical integration of ODEs in MATLAB
 * 'nlebb': Finite element discretization and numerical integration of dynamic nonlinear Euler Bernoulli beam in MATLAB

+### Chapter 06: PAML for dynamic systems
+* 'nlebb_dynamic_batch': Automated data generation with the non-linear Euler Bernoulli beam in MATLAB
+* 'NeuralODE': Demo of augmented neural ODEs in JAX